StevenLwcz/StevenLwcz.github.io/_posts/2022-05-07-GDB-Auto-Window-Revisited-Part-2:-Horizontal-Scrolling.md

                 self.tui.write(l[self.horiz:])
 ```

-If we were dealing with plan text then the job is done.
+If we were dealing with plain text then the job is done.
 However we are using ANSI escape sequences to colour various parts of the line and this simple approach will lead to the ANSI escape sequences being corrupted.

 We could solve this in many ways and any approach I have thought about means adding logic to the `render()` method to know something about the structure of the contents it is displaying.